OpenTreeOfLife/propinquity/README.md

   Note that (as of 2015-Oct-10) the master branch of peyotl on mtholder's GitHub page (not the Open Tree of Life group).
 See the link above.

-  1. A local copy of the  [phylesystem-1](https://github.com/opentreeoflife/phylesystem-1) repo.
+  1. A local copy of the [phylesystem-1](https://github.com/opentreeoflife/phylesystem-1) repo with a config entry pointing to the parent of the shards directory

        [opentree]
        ...